They were wrongly accused of raping a woman. Will Florida’s Groveland Four be pardoned?

 In November, Fried became the first Democrat elected to the Cabinet since Alex Sink in 2006.

-Her stance on the Groveland Four is likely influenced by one of her advisors, Chris Hand, an attorney who used to be press secretary for Gov. Bob Graham.
+Her stance on the Groveland Four is likely influenced by one of her advisers, Chris Hand, an attorney who used to be press secretary for Gov. Bob Graham.

-Hand, who is on Fried’s transition team, has has been part of a group helping to pardon the men.
+Hand, who is on Fried’s transition team, has been part of a group seeking pardons for the men.

+If Fried makes good on her promise, it could result in pardons for two of the four men, Charles Greenlee and Walter Irvin.
+The other two do not have convictions on their records that could be overturned.

+Samuel Shepherd had his conviction and death sentence overturned by the U.S. Supreme Court, and before he could be retried, he was shot and killed by Lake County Sheriff Willis McCall.

 Comments